microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_ColumnDescriptor" class="anchor"></a>ColumnDescriptor

-A ColumnDescriptor specifies what module attribute to show in a column of the ModulesView, how to format it,
+A `ColumnDescriptor` specifies what module attribute to show in a column of the modules view, how to format it,

 and what the column's label should be.